dbrgn/tangible/docs/index.rst

     :alt: Build Status

 Tangible is a Python library to convert data into tangible 3D models.
-It generates code for different backends like OpenSCAD or ImplicitSCAD.
+It generates code for different backends like OpenSCAD or ImplicitCAD.
 It is inspired by projects like OpenSCAD and d3.js.

 The difference from Projects like SolidPython is that Tangible is a modular